MatzoMT/cs1302-arcade/README.md

 * Plan, design, implement, test, debug, and deploy a complete object-oriented software solution in Linux/Unix environment (1302-LO1)
-* Utilitze inheritance and polymorphism in a software project (1302-LO3-LO4).
+* Utilize inheritance and polymorphism in a software project (1302-LO3-LO4).
 * Develop a GUI for a software project (1302-LO7).
 * Implement exception-handling in a software project (1302-LO8).
-* Understand and apply langauge basics using an OOP language (1302-LO11).
+* Understand and apply language basics using an OOP language (1302-LO11).

 ### Functional Requirements